MicrosoftDocs/CortanaSkillsKit/docs/skills/vetting-developers.md

 >[!NOTE]
 >No notification will be sent to the developer when the process is complete.
 You have to check the `Developer settings` page for the status message.

 Once you're approved, the Group and World tabs are enabled, and the Developer Settings tab displays an approval message.

+`Congratulations!
+Your developer setting have been reviewed and approved.`

 The `Save` and `Submit` buttons on the Developer Setting page remain disabled.

 Developers only need to be reviewed once, unless you make changes to your information (see [Editing developer settings for an approved developer](#editing-developer-settings-for-an-approved-developer)).
 Once approved, your developer's settings are carried over to all skills developed with your Microsoft Account (MSA) email address.

 ## Developer not approved

-If you are not approved, then this notification will be displayed at the top of the settings page: `This developer has not been approved.
-Please resubmit valid data or contact skillspub@microsoft.com.`
+If you are not approved, then this notification will be displayed at the top of the settings page:

+`Unfortunately, your developer settings have not been approved.
+Please contact skillpub@microsoft.com.`

 If you feel this is a mistake, or that you should be approved, you can resubmit your data on the same page, or contact the Certification Team at skillspub@microsoft.com.

+It's also possible that you'll see a message like this:

+`Something went wrong while processing your developer settings.
+Please contact skillpub@microsoft.com.
+Status: <status code>.`

+When you contact us for this kind of message, please make sure to include your MSA identifier and the status code from the message.

 ## Editing developer settings for an approved developer